what are 3 Types of Fuel

 Disadvantages:

-• Gaseous fuels are highly flammable and can cause explosions if leaks happen or if not handled properly.
+• Gaseous fuels are highly inflammable and therefore, when they spill, can cause fire or explosions.

 3 Types of Fuel